-- Availability/Accessibility typically activities that make public facilities, infrastructure, services, housing, or shelter available or accessible to low- and moderate-income people; - Affordability typically activities that provide affordability in a variety of ways to low- and moderate income people; - Sustainability typically activities that are aimed at improving communities or neighborhoods, helping to make them livable or viable by providing benefit to persons of low- and moderate-income or addressing slum and blight.
+- Availability/Accessibility typically activities that make public facilities, infrastructure, services, housing, or shelter available or accessible to low- and moderate-income people; - Affordability typically activities that provide affordability in a variety of ways to low- and moderate-income people; - Sustainability typically activities that are aimed at improving communities or neighborhoods, helping to make them livable or viable by providing benefit to persons of low- and moderate-income or addressing slum and blight.

-The tables below summarize the results Commerce expects for 2011-2012.
+The tables below summarize the results the State expects for 2012-2013.
 Actual outcome measurements will be captured in the HUD Consolidated Annual Performance and Evaluation Reporting.